 - Application for Employment

 - Collective Agreements

 - Discrimination in Employment

 - Disability

-- Equal Employment Opportunities
+- Diversity

 - Fair Trading Act 1986

 - Fixed Term Employment

 - Human Rights

 - Individual Employment Agreements

 - Medical Examinations

 - Pre-Employment Checks

 - Privacy

-- Probationary (Trial) Periods
+- Trial and probationary period

 - References

 - Qualifications

 Remember

 - Always call AdviceLine on 0800 300 362 to check you have the latest guide. - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.